 2. Identify what it is you want to accomplish – allow yourself the opportunity to experiment with your brand.

 3. Fill the top of your funnel – when building brand awareness, think of it as maintaining the level of fullness at the top of your funnel.
 The more awareness you can build, the more potential sales you’ll be able to make down the road.

 4. Invest time in increasing your reach and target populations to stimulate your preferred market.

 5. Analyze the info — Begin acting on data-driven info, rather than going with your gut.
 This step will help you to streamline the processes you’ll undertake down the road.
 Learn what problems your customers want to have solved, and what role your service needs to play for them.

 6. Develop your brand’s reputation by building trust to help hold onto thoughtful, rational leads.
 The earlier you can build trust within your customer, the better.

 7. Your improved brand awareness puts the spotlight on your brand within the right audience.

-8. Engagement – Social media platforms, blogs, creative content and a functional website help leads to learn more about your brand.
+8. Engagement – Social media platforms, blogs, creative content, and a functional website help leads to learning more about your brand.

 9. Keyword driven blogging – daily blogging has proven to be exponentially more effective than monthly blogging, assisting marketing teams to execute their strategies quicker, translating leads further down the sales funnel.